Duri-Kim/Duri-Kim/README.md

 # Hello.
 I'm Duri Kim! 😊
-**I’m currently learning _'Skills Bootcamp in Software Engineering'_ with HyperionDev**❤️
+**I’m currently learning _'Skills Bootcamp in Software Engineering'_ with HyperionDev**🙌

 ## Skills
 - Programming Languages: **Python**

 ## Interests
-- I like reading books 📔
+- I like doing voluntary work for the environment! 🌳
-- I like coding too! 🖥️⌨️
+- I like coding too❤️ I want to be a good Software Engineer! 🖥️⌨️

 ## Contact Information
 - Email: 77duri77@gmail.com